Banban465-tech/Fixed-Finding-Obfuscated-IL2Cpp-symbols/README.md

 This python script works on both versions, so how to do it is the same.
 I will be using IDA-Pro for this, but ghidra is roughly the same process.

+# quick info
+libunity.so (android) = unityplayer.dll (PC) (but you cant use the other file for the non obfuscated version, E.G you cant use a libunity and unityplayer, both have to be same platforms)

 # Step 1

 To start, open the libunity.so for the target game in your decompiler (if you're using ghidra, wait for it to fully finish analyzing)